There are now literary festivals throughout the year in the UK, and in most areas of the country. The largest ones include:

 Indie Lit Festival

-23 July 2016.
-Free event bringing together indie authors from around the UK.
+Events bringing together indie authors from around the UK.
 Includes talks, workshops and readings.
-At St James Hall, Bradford.

 John Clare Festival